Promoting a Culture of Design

 Subscribe for more insights into design strategy and leadership from TechTalk Tuesdays—where we explore how design and innovation shape the future of tech.

-Question: “How do you think the design landscape will change in the next five years?
-What are your insights—and how can designers prepare?”
+“How, in your opinion, will the design landscape change in the next five years?
+What are your insights, and how can designers prepare?”

 Your career to the next level